michaelkochub/michaelkochub.github.io/_posts/2018-1-7-ssl-laymen.md

 Newer code, using an HttpClientBuilder, would simply set the ssl context, using `httpClientBuilder.setSSLContext(localSslContext)`.
 Internally, when creating a socket, Java will initiate this assymetric key exchange before sending any data via HTTP.

 Among the myriad things to know about Java and SSL is that the Java Virtual Machine (JVM) has its own keystore.
 The code above calls a `getKeyManagers()` method, which essentially returns an array of KeyManagers that manage the various private keys of the server, including the file specified by the property `"javax.net.ssl.keyStore"`.
 The keyStore is where Java stores its private key for encryption, and an additional place that is of note is the trustStore, which uses a similar property value for [access in Java][keystore_trustore].
-When a certiicate is in the truststore, it will be trusted even if it is expired or not signed by a third party (these types of certificates are sometimes called _Client Certificates_).
+When a certificate is in the truststore, it will be trusted even if it is expired or not signed by a third party (these types of certificates are sometimes called _Client Certificates_).

 To update these certificates one can also use a [keytool][keytool] to export or import certificates, or for testing purposes simply change the System properties to point to different files.